ABOUT SHARON

 THE JOURNEY

 I was raised from an early age on an imaginatively rich diet of Irish and Scottish myth, poetry, music and history, and on fairy tales of all kinds, in a profoundly poor working-class household mostly free of television but with a great respect for books.
 And so my fascination with the mythology of these islands started young; at the age of ten I was making copious lists comparing the names of the Knights of the Round Table in Sir Thomas Mallory’s work to their ‘equivalents’ in the wider British, French and German Arthurian literature.
-Although I’ve studied and researched mythological systems from all around the world over the years, it’s my native British, Irish and other Northern European traditions that have always drawn me more, and on which I now focus.
+Although I’ve studied and researched mythological systems from all around the world over the years, it’s my native British, Irish and other Northern European traditions that have always drawn me more, and on which I now exclusively focus.

 Although I had originally wanted to study literature, my first degree was in psychology, and I then spent several years as an academic neuroscientist/ psychologist specialising in the field of anxiety and panic, with research fellowships at l’Hôpital Pitié-Salpêtrière in Paris, and the Institute of Neurology at the National Hospital for Nervous Diseases in London.